 Standard way of Taking Screenshots

-Playing Half-Life: Alyx made me want to take screenshots while playing, and to be honest: it is embarrassing to see that neither Oculus nor Steam has defined a simple way to take a quick screenshot in VR games.
+Playing Half-Life: Alyx made me want to take screenshots while playing, and to be honest: it is a shame to see that Oculus has defined a simple way to take a quick screenshot in VR games.

-Note: other HMD’s (VR headset, or Head Mounted Display) suffer from the issue – depending on the pre-assigned functions to controller buttons.
+Note: other HMD’s (VR headset, or Head Mounted Display) may suffer from the issue – depending on the pre-assigned functions to controller buttons.